 One of the shortcomings of Help Desk software is that your product’s vocabulary may differ from the user’s.
 For instance, a user may be looking to learn how to archive a product; however, if your product refers to archiving as soft deleting, they may never locate the article.
 This is why CommandBar built a synonym-match feature to enable searching Zendesk and other help suites.

 One of the fundamental issues plaguing customer onboarding software is the risk of annoying or infantilizing the user.
 Users don’t typically like being told what to do.
-CommandBar fixes that by making onboarding user-driven.
-Users type queries or terms into the CommandBar widget, a command palette, which naturally surfaces features that may be relevant to them.
+Our Spotlight product fixes that by making onboarding user-driven.
+Users type queries or terms into the widget, a command palette, which naturally surfaces features that may be relevant to them.
 We call this user pull.

 CommandBar’s immediate benefits include:

 CommandBar believes in a balanced pull and push approach.
-CommandBar wants to encourage users to search for things, thus pulling them into onboarding as opposed to forcing them in certain directions.
-Pairing CommandBar with a tour-based platform like Appcues is a powerful combo — users can trigger Appcues flows from CommandBar themselves, and your product can still trigger Appcues flows automatically in situations where you feel the invasiveness is warranted.
+We want to encourage users to search for things, thus pulling them into onboarding as opposed to forcing them in certain directions.
+Pairing Spotlight with a nudge-based tours is a powerful combo — users can trigger CommandBar product tours flows from Spotlight themselves, and your product can still trigger nudges automatically in situations where you feel the invasiveness is warranted.
 CommandBar also has a lightweight nudges feature that lets you push actions and help content.

 Conclusion